-- Mind your manners when you're on Ludacris' mountain, or you will be shot.
+- Don't fart when you're on Ludacris' mountain, or you will be shot.
 Twice.
 And your corpse looted by The Bee Gees.
-If the ghetto hobbit with an Uzi is around, that is.
-At the very least, Ludacris will definitely use karate on you.
+Although Ludacris denies ever shooting anyone, and blames a ghetto hobbit with an Uzi, but he might just be trying to cover his ass.
+He'll definitely use karate on you though.

 - Don't call "MEDIEVAL LAND FUN-TIME WORLD" a Renaissance fair if you don't want the wrath of "Eddie" Stark on you.

-- There's one NFL'er who gets really upset at people crushing someone's "fuzzy cape" (More NFL).
+- Dallas Cowboys wide receiver Dez Bryant gets really upset at people crushing someone's "fuzzy cape" (More NFL).

 - In "More Walking (And Talking) Dead Part One", Tyreese loses it when the conversation he's having abruptly changes from being about apples to being about dolphins.